For the Future (political party): For the Future

-In the 2020 Ukrainian local elections For the Future managed to win several mayoral wins and won seats on many local councils.
-However compared with the large money it had invested in the election campaign its result was underwhelming.
+In the 2020 Ukrainian local elections, For the Future managed to win several mayoral wins and won seats on many local councils.
+However, compared with the large money it had invested in the election campaign, its result was underwhelming.
 (Cherkasy mayor Bondarenko was reelected.)
 3,773 people won seats in local councils on behalf of the party, that is about 11.42% of the available seats.

 On 8 October 2021, one of the party's MPs Anton Polyakov died.

+Only 15 or more deputies may form a parliamentary faction and an MP may be a member of only one faction at a time.
+The chairman and his two vice-chairmen may not be the heads of factions.
+Under current parliamentary rules a faction of non-partisan politicians can not be smaller than the smallest faction of a political party.
+After Viktor Baloha left the For the Future parliamentary faction on 20 December the faction was one MP short, MP Bohdan Torohtiy entry into the faction saved it from being dissolved.